will-head/bookmark-manager/README.md

 \dt
 ```

-Navigate to `db/migrations` and run the SQL scripts in order.
+Navigate to `db/migrations` and run the SQL script
+TODO: UPDATE bookmark_manager setup script to include all scripts